tallerdeldiablo/My-Portfolio/README.md

 # My-Portfolio
 The objective of this web page is to show my work done in the programming area.

-The intention of this page was to create it with HTML and CSS using flex box to make it responsive
+The intention of this page was to create it with HTML, CSS and JS to make it responsive.

 ##
 ![image](https://user-images.githubusercontent.com/57916204/138386683-4daa6d9e-db38-41a4-bee1-a28b41169147.png)